RintarouTW/fsg/README.md

 - common/ : shared definition and helpers.
 - components/ : FSG components that managed the svgjs elements within the canvas.
 - modules/ : support multiple canvases in a single page. mostly for editor modules.
-- `rollup.sh` : use rollup and terser to bundle and minify the editor and runtime code to release.
+- `build.sh` : use rollup and terser to bundle and minify the editor and runtime code to release.
 - `main.js` : the editor's main function.
 - `runtime.js` : the runtime's main function.
 - `manifest.webmanifest` : support for PWA.